Ari Melber tries to improve a troubled time slot at MSNBC

 Melber has mixed breaking news and more prepared pieces, such as an extensive look-back at Watergate, on his Sunday show, “The Point,” for the past few months.
 He’s ending that to settle in to the new schedule.

 On its face, Melber would seem a better fit for the liberal MSNBC audience than Van Susteren.
-Melber worked for John Kerry and Barack Obama’s presidential campaigns before going to work at a New York City law firm specializing in First Amendment issues.
+Melber worked for John Kerry’s presidential campaign and traveled with Barack Obama’s campaign as a writer for The Washington Independent.
+He worked at a New York City law firm specializing in First Amendment issues.
 Hired as an analyst by MSNBC in 2011, he joined the network full-time two years later.

 It certainly promised more immediacy.
 Studying up on an issue to prepare a more senior lawyer for trial was less appealing than preparing for his own interview with a U.S. Supreme Court Justice, as he did with Stephen Breyer in 2015.

-Note: This story has been corrected to show that Melber traveled with Barack Obama’s campaign as a writer for The Washington Independent and did not work for the campaign.